/ Application Form

 or have someone you know write it for you.
 If you really

-want to get the job our suggestion is to turn it over to one
+want to make a PROFESSIONAL IMPRESSION, our suggestion is to turn

 - If you are expecting any degree of success